Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/tags_and_how_to_use_them.md

-# What are Tags, and how should I use them? #
 Tags are a system of topic organization and classification within Sagebrew's Conversation Cloud.
 You'll have the opportunity to Tag a Question before posting it with one or more of Sagebrew's following topics: